1st Year

 • Concentration, observation, attention

-• Psychological and behavioural analysis
+• Psychological and behavioral analysis

-• Character’s exploration: motivations, feelings, personality
+• Exploration of the character: motivations, feelings, personality

 • Public character - Private character

-• Dramatic action and narrative arch
+• Dramatic action and narrative arc

-• Evolution of character with unusual qualities
+• Evolution of the character with unusual characteristics

-• Camera recording of a built character
+• Shooting with a camera of the built character

 • Organicity and naturalness